coderedcorp/coderedcms/docs/how_to/docker.rst

-Run CodeRed CMS with Docker
+Run Wagtail CRX with Docker
 ===========================

-CodeRed CMS runs well in Docker.
+Wagtail CRX runs well in Docker.
 When working with Docker, there are two different approaches.
 This guide will also work with any Wagtail site, or most types of Django sites.